 Yorebridge is aiming for Michelin status with its sophisticated take on modern British food, and its menus are crammed with local produce.

 Dinner (included in the rates at weekends) begins with canapés in the buzzy bar or the cosy lounge, before you move through to the restaurant - an airy room with dark wood tables, mirror-hung walls and pretty views through picture windows.
 Starters when we visited included a creamy white onion velouté with a tangy tomato confit, and escabeche of mackerel with a delicate saffron aioli; our mains were pan-fried East Coast bass with Whitby crab ceviche, and a lip-smackingly tender fillet of beef from the farm across the road.
 Dessert was an imaginative trio of gooey chocolate treats, served with refreshing green tea mousse and chilli ice cream.
+If you struggle to choose, why not indulge in the 6-course tasting menu?
+Both menus come in vegetarian versions, too, and vegans are catered for with notice.

 For folks who like simpler food, there’s an all-day bar menu listing favourites such as pumpkin and parmesan risotto, crispy pork and pea soup, seared trout with hollandaise sauce, Yorkshire ploughman’s, and lemon meringue pie.